Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

     * Extra Packages for Enterprise Linux:
         * To check if epel is installed, use: `$ yum repolist`
             * If epel was installed, you'll see it in the output list.
             * You might also see exclamation mark in front of the repositories id.
-Refer to the [Redhat Knowledge Base](https://access.redhat.com/solutions/2267871)
+Refer to the [Redhat Knowledge Base](https://access.redhat.com/solutions/2267871).
         * `$ yum install -y epel-release`
-    * Verify if kernel-devel-3.10.0-1062 version package is installed, use: `$ uname -r`
+    * Verify if kernel-devel-3.10.0-1062 version package is installed, using: `$ uname -r`

 7. You'll need to disable selinux and firewall.
 Run the following commands:

-     `$ systemctl stop firewalld` no output
+     `$ systemctl stop firewalld`

-     `$ systemctl disable firewalld` no output
+     `$ systemctl disable firewalld`

-     `$ sestatus` should see `SELinux status: disabled'
+     `$ sestatus` - you'll get a `SELinux status: disabled` status.

-     `$ setenforce 0` should see `setenforce: SELinux is disabled'
+     `$ setenforce 0` - you'll get a `setenforce: SELinux is disabled` status.

-     `$ sed 's/SELINUX=enforcing/SELINUX=disabled/' /etc/sysconfig/selinux` should see `SELINUX=disabled'
+     `$ sed 's/SELINUX=enforcing/SELINUX=disabled/' /etc/sysconfig/selinux` - you'll get a `SELINUX=disabled` status.

-     `$ shutdown -r now` should reboot your system.
+     Run `$ shutdown -r now` - to reboot your system.

      :page_with_curl: **Notes:**

-    1. If you're using cloud VM, go to your cloud VM website and select the VM.
-    2. First stop the VM and then start it again to complete the reboot process
+      - If you're using cloud VM, go to your cloud VM website and select the VM.
+You'll have to stop the VM and then start it again to complete the reboot process
-    3. To use command line to shutdown your VM, use: `$ shutdown -r now`
-    4. Restart your VM.
+      - To use command line to shutdown your VM, use: `$ shutdown -r now` and Restart your VM.

-   Once you power on your VM, you can verify if selinux and firewall are disabled by using: `$ getenforce` you'll get a 'disabled' status.
+     Once you power on your VM, you can verify if selinux and firewall are disabled by using: `$ getenforce` - you'll get a 'disabled' status.

 All done!
-You are now ready for fetching CORTX-S3 Server repository!
+You are now ready for cloning the CORTX-S3 Server repository!

 </p>
 </details>